 One great tool to help understand the value of your case is prior settlements and verdicts in other forceps birth injury lawsuits.
 These are a powerful tool in understanding the settlement compensation for your child’s lawsuit.
 That said, take these all with a grain of salt.
 You cannot summarize a case in a paragraph, and you cannot look at a seemingly comparable case and assume you will get the same result.

-One forceps related medical malpractice case cannot predict another because there are just too many variables at play.
-So use these to gain a better understanding of the range of your potential settlement or verdict but keep in mind you need to use these in conjunction with other case evaluation tools to come up with the value of your claim.
+One forceps-related medical malpractice case cannot predict another because there are just too many variables at play.
+So use these to gain a better understanding of the range of your potential settlement or verdict, but keep in mind you need to use these in conjunction with other case evaluation tools to come up with the value of your claim.

-We do not have Maryland cases in recent years that have been reported although there have been many unreported cases.
+We do not have Maryland cases in recent years that have been reported, although there have been many unreported cases.

 - 2024, Pennsylvania $32,500,000 Settlement: During the labor and delivery at Reading Hospital in Pennsylvania, the obstetrical care team faced critical decisions when signs of an intra-amniotic infection and a worrying fetal heart pattern indicated potential oxygen deprivation for the baby.
 Instead of opting for an immediate cesarean section, the medical team chose to use forceps and a vacuum extractor.
 You cannot use these two instruments together.
 What they should have done was a C-section.
 This decision led to severe and permanent brain damage for the infant, who now suffers from cerebral palsy, is nonverbal, and requires tube feeding and constant care.
 After the onset of a trial regarding these events, the hospital agreed to settle the medical malpractice lawsuit for $32.5 million.

-- 2022, Iowa $97,402,549 Verdict: The baby suffered permanent brain damage, developmental delays and would require 24/7 medical care for the rest of his life.
-The lawsuit alleged that the the delivering mother experienced hypotension after being administered an epidural, resulting in fetal distress, which the nursing staff failed to report to the attending obstetrician.
+- 2022, Iowa $97,402,549 Verdict: The baby suffered permanent brain damage, developmental delays, and would require 24/7 medical care for the rest of his life.
+The lawsuit alleged that the delivering mother experienced hypotension after being administered an epidural, resulting in fetal distress, which the nursing staff failed to report to the attending obstetrician.
 The plaintiff claimed Mercy nursing staff were also negligent in failing to advocate for an earlier delivery and against the doctor using a vacuum after having used forceps, failing to place an intrauterine pressure catheter, failing to keep the doctor informed regarding the electronic fetal monitoring strips, and using the tug-of-war method of pushing during delivery.

 - 2021, Pennsylvania $800,000 Settlement: The defendant OB/GYN opted to use forceps for a difficult vaginal delivery, but he negligently misplaced the forceps over the left eye and right ear of the baby, then applied excessive force.
 The baby suffered numerous injuries including facial trauma and disfigurement, cranial nerve damage, and eye damage that required eye muscle surgery to correct.
-The lawsuit alleged that the the decision to use the forceps was negligent and that the doctor’s technique in using the forceps was also negligent.
+The lawsuit alleged that the decision to use the forceps was negligent and that the doctor’s technique in using the forceps was also negligent.

 - 2018, Pennsylvania $42,000,000 Verdict: The pregnant plaintiff mother arrived at a hospital complaining of contractions and leaking of fluid.
-The following morning, the fetus entered the birth canal and the defendant doctor began using forceps to pull on the fetus.
+The following morning, the fetus entered the birth canal, and the defendant doctor began using forceps to pull on the fetus.
 After using the forceps, the child was delivered naturally by pushing.
 Once the baby was out, the child’s head showed molding and forceps marks.
 As a result of his traumatic birth, the plaintiff asserted that the infant suffered fractures of the occipital and parietal bones, which in turn caused extensive bleeding within the cerebellum.
 The resulting hydrocephalus, hemorrhaging, and swelling in the newborn’s brain created a mass effect, pushing the brain stem against his skull and causing an acquired Chiari malformation as well as encephalomalacia, which is permanent damage to large areas of the brain’s white matter.
 The plaintiff maintained that as a result of the hydrocephalus, the newborn had to have a shunt placed in his brain to drain excess fluid.
-The child has since had at least six brain surgeries and is at permanent risk of needing multiple shunt revisions which will require multiple future surgeries.
+The child has since had at least six brain surgeries and is at permanent risk of needing multiple shunt revisions, which will require multiple future surgeries.
 The plaintiff filed for medical malpractice on the basis of improper use of forceps of delivery resulting in permanent brain injury to the newborn.
 They sought damages for past and future medical expenses, as well as damages for pain and suffering.
 The defendants denied liability.
-The judge ruled in favor of the plaintiff and awarded them with $42,000,000.
+The judge ruled in favor of the plaintiff and awarded them $42,000,000.

-- 2017, Pennsylvania $1,000,000 settlement: A pregnant female patient came to the hospital for labor and delivery and doctors found she also had shoulder dystocia.
+- 2017, Pennsylvania $1,000,000 settlement: A pregnant female patient came to the hospital for labor and delivery, and doctors found she also had shoulder dystocia.
 The patient mentioned to the doctor about her maternal weight gain and obesity during pregnancy.
 During delivery, doctors had trouble with vaginal birth and used forceps to pull the baby out.
-The infant was born with Erb’s Palsy, a right brachial plexus injury, left 6th nerve/abducens palsy and a fractured and dislocated right arm.
-The plaintiff’s mother contended the defendant physicians failed to appreciate the risks associated with the pregnancy, failed to appreciate the risks of maternal weight gain and obesity during pregnancy, failed to offer the plaintiff a C-section, failed to properly manage the shoulder dystocia and utilized forceps and excessive force and traction on the infants head during delivery.
+The infant was born with Erb’s Palsy, a right brachial plexus injury, left 6th nerve/abducens palsy, and a fractured and dislocated right arm.
+The plaintiff’s mother contended the defendant physicians failed to appreciate the risks associated with the pregnancy, failed to appreciate the risks of maternal weight gain and obesity during pregnancy, failed to offer the plaintiff a C-section, failed to properly manage the shoulder dystocia, and utilized forceps and excessive force and traction on the infant’s head during delivery.
 The defendants all denied negligence and maintained that the shoulder dystocia was unexpected and managed properly once encountered.
-The defendants maintain that the birth cord was wrapped twice around the fetus’ neck which was properly managed and contributed to birth complications and the need to move quickly in delivering the fetus.
+The defendants maintain that the birth cord was wrapped twice around the fetus’s neck, which was properly managed and contributed to birth complications and the need to move quickly in delivering the fetus.
 The defendants argue that the infant’s birth injury will not impact his earning ability as an adult and argue that his limitations are minor.
 The infant’s parents settled with the defendant for a lump sum of $1,000,000.

 - 2016, Illinois: $11,000,000 Verdict.
-A 34-year-old woman is under the care of defendant when she endures an excessively long second stage of labor, followed by a forceps delivery.
+A 34-year-old woman is under the care of the defendant when she endures an excessively long second stage of labor, followed by a forceps delivery.
 During the delivery, the woman suffers a fourth-degree tear, which is not repaired immediately.
 The tear becomes contaminated and subsequent attempts to repair the wound fail.
 The woman files this claim against the OB/GYN and hospital, alleging that he improperly performed a forceps delivery, caused a fourth-degree perineal laceration during the improper forceps delivery, failed to recognize and immediately repair the laceration, and failed to perform a C-section.
-A jury awarded the newborn child, the woman and her husband $11,000,000, which was later tragically reduced to $1,000,000 due to a high-low agreement reached before trial.
+A jury awarded the newborn child, the woman, and her husband $11,000,000, which was later tragically reduced to $1,000,000 due to a high-low agreement reached before trial.

 - 2016, Texas: $10,200,575 Verdict.
 A woman 40 weeks pregnant goes to the hospital with contractions.
 She is placed on Pitocin, which is discontinued due to fetal response.
 Pitocin is later resumed and increa